 The Planning Act requires that every five years, City Council will review the Official Plan.
-As such, the following will be key factors in this review:
+Policies

-- 1) The Plan will be assessed periodically by reviewing key elements, monitoring indicators (e.g. social, economic, environmental, community sustainability, tourism, fiscal) and quantitative trends (e.g. housing, population, economic) affecting the City to determine the progress and success of the Plan. - 2) The Plan will be reviewed by City Council every five years to ensure continued relevance of the Plan in the context of changing social, economic, environmental and fiscal circumstances and to ensure that the Plan conforms with provincial plans or does not conflict with them, has regard to matters of provincial interest and is consistent with policy statements issues under Section 3 (1) of the Planning Act.
+- i) The Plan will be assessed periodically by reviewing key elements, monitoring indicators (e.g. social, economic, environmental, community sustainability, tourism, fiscal) and quantitative trends (e.g. housing, population, economic) affecting the City to determine the progress and success of the Plan. - ii) The Plan will be reviewed by City Council every five years to ensure continued relevance of the Plan in the context of changing social, economic, environmental and fiscal circumstances and to ensure that the Plan conforms with provincial plans or does not conflict with them, has regard to matters of provincial interest and is consistent with policy statements issues under section 3 (1) of the Planning Act.